How to Compare Two Websites for SEO

 How often should I compare my site to competitors?

 Run a competitor comparison at least quarterly, and any time you notice a significant ranking change — up or down.
 Also run it after making major changes to your site to verify you haven't introduced technical regressions.
+For competitive industries, monthly comparisons help you spot when competitors make improvements before they impact your rankings.

 Summary